kubeflow/website/content/docs/pipelines/overview/interfaces.md

 From the Kubeflow Pipelines UI you can perform the following tasks:

 * Run one or more of the preloaded samples to try out pipelines quickly.
-* Upload a pipeline as a zipped YAML file.
-The pipeline can be one that you have built or one that someone has shared with you.
+* Upload a pipeline as a compressed file.
+The pipeline can be one that you have built (see how to [build a pipeline](/docs/pipelines/sdk/build-component/#compile-the-pipeline)) or one that someone has shared with you.
 * Create an *experiment* to group one or more of your pipeline runs.
   See the [definition of an
   experiment](/docs/pipelines/overview/concepts/experiment/).